Annual Report Process

 Do we need to complete the data templates?

-How are the data templates used in the Digital Annual Reporting Tool?
+How are the data templates used in the DART?

 A key piece of functionality of the Transparency Portal is the ability to compare data within annual reports: across years, across entities and more powerfully across both.
 This functionality can be found in the ‘Find data’ and ‘Financial ratios’ functions.
 The information contained within the data templates is used to populate these functions of the Transparency Portal.
 This occurs once the data templates are completed, and the digital annual report is published to the Portal.

 The Data Templates chapter located in the DART does not publish to the digital publication on the Transparency Portal and is disabled from the preview function.

 How should the data templates within the DART be completed?

-All data templates will be preloaded under the Data Templates chapter for your entity and will need to be completed within the DART.
+All data templates will be preloaded under the Data Templates chapter within your instance of the DART and will need to be completed within the DART.